octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ##### Deployer

 The `deployer` object deploys the code on the specified *network*.
-The deployer takes as input the `initialStorage` object ( and a few options).
+The deployer takes the `initialStorage` object ( and a few options) as input.

-A minimal viable migration can be:
+A minimal viable migration could be:

 ```js
 var MyContract = artifacts.require("MyContract");